CopenhagenToLondon/Knowledgebase/README.md

 ## If you want to contribute

 If you've found yourself wanting to contribute either with some content or with a donation.
-Please feel free to reach out to me on mark@brezina.dk or [linkedin.](https://www.linkedin.com/in/markdbrezina/)
+Please feel free to reach out to me on Email: mark@brezina.dk or [Mark Brezina - Linkedin](https://www.linkedin.com/in/markdbrezina/)

 **Acknowledgment**\